Skip to content

 Example: John responding to Jane

 # John owns s-john.
-He grants Jane WriteOnly access to his bucket after her request.
+He grants Jane ReadWrite access to his bucket even though

 apiVersion: pkg.internal/v1beta1